kyverno/website/content/en/docs/Writing policies/generate.md

-`Completed`: the generate request controller created resources defined in the policy `Failed`: the generate request controller failed to process the rules `Pending`: the request is yet to be processed or the resource has not been created `Skip`: the generate request controller has skipped the creation of resource
+`Completed`: the generate request controller created resources defined in the policy `Failed`: the generate request controller failed to process the rules `Pending`: the request is yet to be processed or the resource has not been created `Skip`: marked when triggering the generate policy by adding a label/annotation to the existing resource, while the selector is not defined in the policy itself.

 ## Generate a ConfigMap using inline data